Roommate success guide – roommate concerns

 - Each person should be given a chance to present what they feel the problem really is.

-- Revisit your online roommate agreement.
+- Revisit the roommate agreement resources on our webpage.
 Which of your guidelines are working and which of them need to be reconsidered?

 - Remember that a solution will probably involve each person giving something and getting something.
 The solution may not be your ideal scenario, but it should be an improvement on the current state of things.